jerhabor/studyhaven/README.md

 User Story 9
 > As a site owner, I would like to be able to delete any unwanted or expired products.

+User Story 10
+> As a site owner, I would like to be able prevent any site user or hacker from bypassing the site urls.

 ### 1.2.
 Strategy
 ### 1.3.
 Scope
 ### 1.4.
 Structure